-2) Build a customer centric culture
+2) Build a customer-centric culture

-It’s no use having customer centric processes without an obsessive focus on the customer.
+It’s no use having customer-centric processes without an obsessive focus on the customer.
 Realise that there is a metric known as LTV – lifetime value.
 This is the amount of money you will derive from a customer during the entire lifetime of that customer with your organisation.
 For most companies, the LTV is huge.
-Realise this and take a customer centric approach to everything that you do.
+Realise this and take a customer-centric approach to everything that you do.

 3) It’s all about leadership.

-You need to build a culture of entrepreneurship and customer centricity from the bottom up in your organisation, and that all starts with leadership.
+You need to build a culture of entrepreneurship and customer-centricity from the bottom up in your organisation, and that all starts with leadership.
 Teach the staff about LTV, about how to solve problems almost instantaneously for the customer, to realise that agile practices deliver great results.
 Use user stories to highlight how delighted customers will return, time after time.
 Encourage and build leadership skills in others and have your team think like design thinkers.
-Where possible, empower people to be product owners and empower them to make meaningful decisions on-the-go.
+Where possible, empower people to be product owners and empower them to make meaningful decisions on the go.

 4) Capture meaningful data.

 Data is the new black.
 Organisations that capture data at almost every touchpoint are the ones that will power ahead in the future.
 Many organisations allow a transaction to take place without even capturing any data at all.
-The more data you can capture, the more you will be able to personalise future offerings that are relevant to your business, and most importantly to the customer.
+The more data you can capture, the more you will be able to personalise future offerings that are relevant to your business and most importantly to the customer.

 5) Personalise your service offering.

-Customers no longer remember product, nor do they remember services.
+Customers no longer remember products, nor do they remember services.
 They remember experiences.
 It is now incumbent on you to deliver exceptional experiences by using the five steps above.
 If you don’t, someone else will!